HealthCatalyst/healthcareai-r/inst/docs/clustering/Kmeans-clustering.md

 ```
 ![scree plot](img/clusteringScreePlot.png)

 Then you can choose whether you want to use the PCs to do Kmeans clustering by setting the parameter `usePrinComp` to `TRUE` or `FALSE`.
 And you can decide how many PCs you want to use in clustering based on the scree plot.
-Or `KmeansClustering` can decide for you just by using the elbow point in the scree plot.
+Or `KmeansClustering` will determine for you just by using the elbow point in the scree plot.

 ### Full example code for PCA
 ```r